MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls.primitives/popup.md

 The Popup doesn't fire [RoutedEvents](../microsoft.ui.xaml/routedevent.md), for example KeyDown and PointerPressed.
 You can wire an event handler for these [RoutedEvents](../microsoft.ui.xaml/routedevent.md) on the child of the Popup.

+> [!NOTE]
+> When used with [XAML Islands](/windows/apps/desktop/modernize/xaml-islands) ([DesktopWindowXamlSource](../microsoft.ui.xaml.hosting/desktopwindowxamlsource.md)): By default, this control is automatically constrained within the _[work area](../microsoft.ui.windowing/displayarea_workarea.md)_ of its display.
+To change this behavior, set the [DesktopWindowXamlSource.ShouldConstrainPopupsToWorkArea](../microsoft.ui.xaml.hosting/desktopwindowxamlsource_shouldconstrainpopupstoworkarea.md) property of the XAML island that contains this control.

 ## -examples

 This example shows a simple Popup with content defined inline.